kgeidel/msds434-dispatch-predictions/README.md

 The CI/CD pipeline will also install new dependencies and upgrade any packages according to changes in the requirements.txt file.
 The pipeline will also run any new required database migrations.

+The Github action for dispatch-predictions is defined in `.github/workflows/ci.yml`.

 ## Final reflections & conclusions

 * ...